Panivizhum Malarvanam: Production

-The film was written and directed by newcomer James David, who had previously assisted director Aabhavanan and was an associate director for films such as Nee Venunda Chellam, Rameswaram and the 3D animation movie Inimey Nangathan.
+The film's title is derived from a song from Ninaivellam Nithya (1981).
+The film was written and directed by newcomer James David, who had previously assisted director Aabhavanan and was an associate director for films such as Nee Venunda Chellam, Rameswaram and the 3D animated Inimey Nangathan.
 The lead actor Abhilash also made his debut in a lead role, having previously portrayed a supporting role in Gautham Vasudev Menon's Neethane En Ponvasantham (2012).
 The film began shoot in August 2012 and was filmed in locations across Kumily and Thekkady in Kerala.
 The team also claimed to have selected the tiger which had appeared in Hangover 3 for the venture, while collaborating with the brands Incredible India and Save the Tiger.
 An audio release function was held in May 2013 with Balu Mahendra and Vairamuthu attending as chief guests.